Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Analysis of STATIC Memory Usage

 As shown above, the dense mask phase (early levels) contribution remains constant (for fixed $d$), while each additional level in the constraint phase adds exactly $|\mathcal{C}| \times K_1$ bytes to the storage cost.

-When $\mathcal{C}$ is 1 million: \begin{itemize} \item \textbf{Dense Mask Phase Contribution}: Only $\left(\frac{1}{8} + 4 \right) \cdot 2048^2 = 17301504$ bytes, or $\approx 17.3$ MB. \item \textbf{Constraint Phase Contribution}: For $|\mathcal{C}|=10^6$, we see the total contribution is $6 \cdot 10^6 \cdot 12\:\text{bytes}= 72$MB. \item \textbf{Total}: $17.3\:\text{MB} + 72\:\text{MB} \approx 90\:\text{MB}$ per million items. \end{itemize}
+When $|\mathcal{C}|$ is 1 million: \begin{itemize} \item \textbf{Dense Mask Phase Contribution}: Only $\left(\frac{1}{8} + 4 \right) \cdot 2048^2 = 17301504$ bytes, or $\approx 17.3$ MB. \item \textbf{Constraint Phase Contribution}: For $|\mathcal{C}|=10^6$, we see the total contribution is $6 \cdot 10^6 \cdot 12\:\text{bytes}= 72$MB. \item \textbf{Total}: $17.3\:\text{MB} + 72\:\text{MB} \approx 90\:\text{MB}$ per million items. \end{itemize}

 For the production-scale restrict corpus in Appendix \ref{sec:calc_for_yt} of $20$ million items, we saw the transition to the constraint phase happen later, resulting in an average of $\approx\!\mathbf{73 \:\text{MB}}$ per 1 million items, making $90$ MB a highly reliable linear upper bound approximation for capacity planning.
-A similar rule-of-thumb can be computed for different values of $L$, $|\mathcal{V}|$, and $|\mathcal{C}|$ using the principles laid out in this appendix section.
+A similar rule-of-thumb can be computed for different values of $L$, $|\mathcal{V}|$, and $|\mathcal{C}|$ using the principles above.